 City of Dunwoody Public Works Director Michael Smith added, “I have mixed feelings about these barriers because technically we really need six extra inches for them to fit right, and we just don’t have that in this redesign.
 But this citizen keeps asking — she has had concerns about this road since 2008, and also the spot where what’s colloquially known as Pointy the Bike Lane is located by Dunwoody Village, which provides no priority or protection for vulnerable road users during a merge into a continuously-moving motor vehicle slip lane.
 I actually used some of her footage from another dangerous spot on Mt.
 Vernon Road in a presentation at a national conference to show why change is urgently needed.”

-“I finally realized that we can’t keep saying No, and that six inches should not mean people’s lives are at risk more than they need to be in a city, like others throughout the USA right now, where drivers are increasingly speeding, distracted, and impaired.
+“I finally realized that we can’t keep saying No to these reasonable requests rooted in lived-and-learned truth, and that six inches should not mean people’s lives are at risk more than they need to be in a city, like others throughout the USA right now, where drivers are increasingly speeding, distracted, and impaired.
 We just had a pedestrian death on Vermack Road in a dangerous-by-design location.
 We need to change, and we need to change now.
 I am fully on board to make that happen in any and every way possible.”

 Chief of Police Billy Grogan added, “We work across departments to reduce risks in our city and boost our health, vitality, and community connections.
 The addition of these pop-up protected bike lanes just around the corner from the Dunwoody Farmers Market, Food Truck Thursdays, and live concerts in our park amipitheatre help to provide options for people who want them, and make driving more safe for those for whom that’s a better choice.
 The city has just approved two districts as Open Container Carry zones, which means we are likely to see more DUIs, not less, and immediate protection of our most vulnerable road users is increasingly critical.”